andreykobal/xdc-nft-game/README.md

 # Mantle NFTVerse: Diamond Quest Adventure

 Welcome to the **Mantle NFTVerse: Diamond Quest Adventure** GitHub repository!
 This repository contains the Unity game project along with the smart contracts used in the game.
-Diamond Quest Adventure is an exciting game where players use NFT avatars, play quests, collect diamonds, and explore magical worlds.
+Diamond Quest Adventure is an exciting game where players use NFT avatars, complete quests, collect diamonds, and explore magical worlds.

 ## Project Setup